TLALOC Vase

 Assia Quétin 1996

-* Tlaloc is the nickname of Assia Quétin and was a rain or weather god among the Aztecs.
-He was also known as Nuhualpilli in the Nahuatl language of the Aztecs and Totonaks and was one of the oldest and most important deities of pre-Columbian Mesoamerica
+* Tlaloc is Assia Quétin's nickname and was a rain or weather god among the Aztecs.
+He was also known as Nuhualpilli in the Nahuatl language of the Aztecs and Totonacs and was one of the oldest and most important deities in pre-Columbian Mesoamerica.